davidde/notes/BASH.md

 The "from" and "to" parameters must immediately follow the argument.
 -S, --subst-all: Same as "-s", but replaces every instance of the "from" text by the "to" text.
--n, --dry-run, --just-print: no-execute mode; just print out the changes without making them.
+-n, --dry-run, --just-print: no-execute mode; just print out the changes without actually making them.

+* rename -n 's/\.rar$/.cbr/' *.rar
+(**Debian/Ubuntu Perl-based version** of rename by Larry Wall & Robin Barker;
+fully supports Perl regexes, named 'prename' on CentOS and Fedora!)
+Batch rename all files in the current working directory from .rar to .cbr
+-n, -nono: no-execute mode; just print out the changes without actually making them.
+Regex intro:

+**Note**: There is still another 'rename' in use on older Red Hat and CentOS distributions!

 * sudo apt -f install
 -f: 'fix broken'